We Will Regulate Bitcoin if Risks Are Not Tackled, EU Finance Head Says - Slashdot

 Grow up, kid.

-Many kinds of regulation (Score:2)
+Many kinds of regulation (Score:3)

 Re: (Score:2)